 Please review data security guidelines - examples appendix for specific examples.

 Information we rely upon as an institution falls into categories that represent different needs and responsibilities.
-The University of Nebraska-Lincoln must provide a common framework for understanding the needs surrounding different types of data.
-This framework will form the basis for a common understanding across the institution.
+The University of Nebraska System has published a policy governing the classification and storage of data, ITS-05.
+This policy helps to provide a common framework for understanding the needs surrounding different types of data.
+This page, along with the ITS-05 policy, works to create an approachable common understanding of how to identify and protect University Data.
 All members of the UNL community must be responsible stewards of the data we create, share and rely upon.

 Understanding these guidelines is the responsibility of all members of the University of Nebraska-Lincoln community - faculty, staff, students and affiliates.
 By understanding the differences between types of data it is possible to understand their different requirements and how to protect data appropriately.
 Treating different types of data responsibly, in accordance with any specific needs, allows us to focus our resources and investments where they will do the most good.